yagcioe/minetest-survey/minetest/worlds/mineclone-survey/news/tut3.md

-# Use [left-click] to destroy plants.
+# Hold [left-click] to destroy plants.
 Destroy the glass block obstructing your path.